 The personal characteristics of the Director are more important than the experience and qualifications they bring.
 A Director must have integrity: honest, transparent, and fair, with no hidden agendas, and no information withheld.
 She must also be smart: understand the conflicting considerations in an issue challenge the CEO`s thinking and be able to advise the CEO on the best course of action, which is much different than quick responses based on limited thinking.
 He must also be a mentor, as mentioned throughout this document: offer constructive criticism, but always in an attitude of support; someone the CEO can trust not to use confidential information against them.

 There is a debate in the tech start-up industry as to whether it is better to have Board members with start-up experience or industry domain experience.
 Many would argue that rapid change and need to make quick decisions in the absence of complete information transcend all domains and is the better experience to have.
-Others may counter that understanding the industry better would avoid many of those problems altogether.
+Others may counter that a greater understanding the industry would provide better and more timely advice.
+There is no one right answer to this question.
+The specific circumstances of the company, its management and expertise of the other Board members will inform this important decision.